 After the sixth week, the values of feed conversion efficiency were 1.91, 2.08, 2.33 and 2.64 for T1, T2, T3 and T4 respectively.
 The feed conversion efficiency of the broiler birds in the various groups was reported as 0.94, 1.04, 0.96 and 0.96 in the first week, respectively.
 The statistical analysis showed that the average weekly FCR (Feed Conversion Ratio) during the 4th, 5th and 6th week differed non-significantly among various treatment groups.
 This indicated that there was no influence of TLP.
 The results concluded that in the 6th week, the overall FCE value was numerically better in T1 and poorer in T4; however, they did not differ statistically.
-The value of FCE followed a positive trend with the increase in the Tulsi life powder supplementation level.
-However, contradictory results were observed by Hossain et al. (2021) Islam et al. (2021) who reported that the Tulsi leaf powder had significant (P<0.05) feed conversion efficiency among the treatment group.
+The value of FCE followed a positive trend with the increase in the Tulsi leaf powder supplementation level.
+However, contradictory results were observed by Hossain et al. (2021) and Islam et al. (2021) who reported that the Tulsi leaf powder had significant (P<0.05) feed conversion efficiency among the treatment group.

 Haematological Parameter